Wibol/linkHelper/README.md

             nano ~/.config/hexchat/addons/linkhelper.py

-3. Run "/LOAD linkhelper.py" to load it or restart Hexchat.
+3. Run "/LOAD linkhelper.py" in Hexchat or restart it.